Detroit Lions complete final rookie deal for 2023: DB Brian Branch

 "Just anywhere, to be honest," Branch said in May.
 "I got to learn every position cause you never know.
 Easy way to get on the field."

-The Lions hope Branch lean upon his time working with Nick Saban at Alabama to help his transition to the NFL.
+The Lions hope Branch can lean upon his time working with coach Nick Saban at Alabama to help his transition to the NFL.

 "He’s an instinctive player," Lions assistant GM Ray Agnew said in May.
 "He makes plays all over the field.
 He can play multiple spots.
 He’s a tough kid, a gritty kid and is just a playmaker.
 And you like those Alabama guys.
 They’re good football players."